Higher Education Media Fellowship

 Three (3) work samples: Please provide links to and PDF copies (via the supplemental items PDF) of three work samples published within the past five years.
 These samples should be your best recent work.
 Links will be submitted as a part of the application, PDF versions will be included in the supplemental items packet that you will upload.

-Two (2) Letters of Recommendation: These letters (1-2 pages in length) should evaluate your reporting interests; assess the quality of your journalistic work; explain how the award will benefit your professional development; briefly discuss your reporting qualifications; and assess your commitment to quality coverage of issues facing American education.
+One (1) Letter of Recommendation: This letter (1-2 pages in length) should evaluate your reporting interests; assess the quality of your journalistic work; explain how the award will benefit your professional development; briefly discuss your reporting qualifications; and assess your commitment to quality coverage of issues facing American education.

-- • At least one letter of recommendation should be from an editor or supervisor and include a statement of support for completing the requirements of this Fellowship.
+- • It is preferable that your letter of recommendation come be from an editor or supervisor and include a statement of support for completing the requirements of this Fellowship.
 If freelance, the letter with statement of support for considering the reporting project must be written by an appropriate editor at an independent news outlet.

-- • You will be prompted to submit contact information for your recommenders through the portal.
+- • You will be prompted to submit contact information for your recommender through the portal.
 They will receive an email requesting they upload their letter.

 - • Letters of recommendation must be written on professional letterhead, signed, and submitted through the online application.